The Best Noodles For Pho – Essential Guide

 The noodles have a similar texture as the glass sweet potato noodles.

-They might not appear the most appealing when they’re packaged as they are a little of a grayish hue prior to when they’ve been cooked.
-But once they’re cooked, they’re beautiful and clear with a slick and flexible texture that is enjoyable to take a bite of.
+They might not appear the most appealing when they’re packaged as they are a grayish hue prior to cooking.
+But once cooked, they’re beautiful and clear with a slick and flexible texture.

 4. Bun – Rice Vermicelli